HackIllinois/site-2014/README.md

 Development Setup Guide
 ----

 This isn't meant to be an extensive guide, just a quick help for getting setup.
 If you don't understand something on the list, please ask for help.
-(Also, if someone wants to edit this and make it an extensive guide, feel free!)
+(Also, if someone wants to edit this and make it better, feel free!)

 **Prereqs: ** Make sure Python is installed on your computer.
 Then install the [Google App Engine SDK for Python](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python).